nguyengiabach1201/melanoma-dection/README.md

 If it shows `malignant`, you should go to the hospital and do more tests for suitable treatments.

+## Note!!!
-**Attention** This is just early-stage detection, you shouldn't misuse this model.
+Using: This is just early-stage detection, you shouldn't misuse this model.

+With input images: Your image should be bright enough and you should crop the image to show the skin part that you suspect has cancer.
+If you put other objects in the image, the result won't be correct!